bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 g

-"global" — that is,that we intend to use it to find all matches within a string rather than just finding the first <a href="http://match.it/" class="markup--anchor markup--p-anchor">match.it</a> does alter the behavior of the String `match()` method and the `RegExp exec()` method in important ways.
+“global” — that is,that we intend to use it to find all matches within a string rather than just finding the first <a href="http://match.it/" class="markup--anchor markup--p-anchor">match.it</a> does alter the behavior of the String `match()` method and the `RegExp exec()` method in important ways.

 i